Chinese regulator vows share support after markets tumble 8.5 percent in a day

 China's main stock indexes had more than doubled over the year to mid-June, when a sudden swoon saw shares lose more than 30 percent of their value in a matter of weeks.

-Markets finally began stabilising again in the second week of July, due mostly to Beijing's effort to pump liquidity into the market while barring investors from selling.
+Markets finally began stabilizing again in the second week of July, due mostly to Beijing's effort to pump liquidity into the market while barring investors from selling.

-China's central bank cut interest rates, brokerages formed stabilisation funds and regulators lifted restrictions on pensions and insurers investing in stocks, an implied combined total verbal commitment of almost $800 billion.
+China's central bank cut interest rates, brokerages formed stabilization funds and regulators lifted restrictions on pensions and insurers investing in stocks, an implied combined total verbal commitment of almost $800 billion.

 Beijing also cracked down on "malicious" short-sellers in the futures market, froze IPOs to prevent a liquidity drain and looked the other way as around 40 percent of companies suspended trading in their shares to escape the rout.